Higher education in Saskatchewan: Chronology

 1952 The first National Conference on Apprenticeship in Trades and Industries provides a stimulus for the development of the Red Seal program.

 1959 Saskatchewan's first technical school, the Saskatchewan Technical Institute, opens in Moose Jaw.
 The University of Saskatchewan offers for the first time an Arts and Science degree at Regina College.

 1961 July 1, Regina College is renamed the University of Saskatchewan, Regina Campus.

 1963 A second technical institute, The Central Saskatchewan Technical Institute, opens in Saskatoon.

 1964 The Liberal Party is elected.

 1971 The NDP (formerly the CCF) is elected.

-1971 Parkland Regional College is established (1971–2008).
-Later renamed Parkland College (2008).
+This is also the same year that Parkland Regional College is established (1971–2008).
+It is later renamed Parkland College (2008).

 1972 Chaired by Ron Faris, the Minister's Advisory Committee on Community Colleges is established to develop a plan for community colleges in the province.
 The Department of Continuing Education is established to coordinate post-secondary education in Saskatchewan.
 The Faris Report recommends the establishment of community colleges in Saskatchewan.
 The Saskatchewan Institute of Applied Arts and Sciences is established in Regina.

 1973 The Community Colleges Act is passed, establishing the community college system in Saskatchewan.
 The Hall Commission, consisting of Emmett Hall, Stewart Nicks and Gordon Sout, is established to examine the need for a university in Regina.

 1974 The University of Regina is established.

 1976 The Saskatchewan Indian Community College is established.
 The Saskatchewan Indian Federated College is established at the University of Regina.

 1980 The Gabriel Dumont Institute of Native Studies and Applied Research is established.

 1982 The Progressive Conservative Party is elected.

 1985 Saskatchewan Indian Community College is renamed the Saskatchewan Indian Institute of Technology.

 1986 Prince Albert's Northern Institute of Technology opens.

 1988 Saskatchewan passes the Regional Colleges Act, renaming the community colleges regional colleges, reducing their number, and restructuring them as the Saskatchewan Institute of Applied Science and Technology.

 1992 The NDP is elected.
 The Dumont Technical Institute is established to serve the educational and technical needs of Saskatchewan's Métis, as the adult upgrading and technical training arm of the Gabriel Dumont Institute of Native Studies and Applied Research.

 2000 The Saskatchewan Indian Institute of Technologies Act is passed to establish the Saskatchewan Indian Institute of Technologies, which provides adult basic education, post-secondary training programs, and related educational programs.